aprojectthatwasonceknownasbidsx/piazza-scraper/README.md

 There are three components of Piazza Data Analysis
 - Scraper:
-	(Unimplemented)
+	(Mostly Implemented)
-	Fetches all data from Piazza class and stores to MongoDB
+	Fetches all data from Piazza class and stores to SQLite (Easily changeable)

 Analysis:
 	(Unimplemented)
-	Processes data from MongoDB through textual analysis
+	Processes data from SQLite through textual analysis

 Visualization:
 	(Unimplemented)